Dynamic Budget Throttling in Repeated Second-Price Auctions: Model

 \section{Model}

-\paragraph{Basic settings.} In this work, we consider the repeated second-price auction market, in which an advertiser with a budget constraint competes with other advertisers.
-To match the more prevalent terminology in literature, we call the ``advertiser'' the ``buyer'' in the remaining parts.
-Assume there are $T$ rounds of auctions in total, and in each round $t \in [T] \coloneqq \{1, 2, \cdots, T\}$, an item is to be sold to a buyer via a second-price auction.
+\paragraph{Basic settings.} In this work, we consider the repeated second-price auction market, where an advertiser with a budget constraint competes against other advertisers.
+The market comprises $T$ rounds of auctions, and in each round $t \in [T] \coloneqq \{1, 2, \cdots, T\}$, an item is to be sold to a buyer via a second-price auction.
 Here, we suppose that $T \gg 1$.
+To match the more prevalent terminology in the literature, we refer to the ``advertiser'' as the ``buyer'' in the remaining parts.

-This work stands from the viewpoint of a fixed buyer.
-In each round $t \in [T]$, she obtains a personal value on the item, which we denote by $v_t \in [0, \vmax]$.
-Here, $\vmax$ characterizes an upper bound value of any $v_t$, and is seen as a constant in this work.
-We will discuss later the input model of $(v_t)_{t \in [T]}$.
-We use $\bm v$ to represent the vector of buyer's value across all $T$ rounds, i.e., $\bm v \coloneqq (v_t)_{t \in [T]}$.
-On the other hand, we suppose that in round $t$, the highest competing bid against the buyer is $p_t$, which is independently sampled from a distribution $G$ with support also $[0, \vmax]$.
-Such an assumption comes from the mean-field approximation \cite{DBLP:journals/mansci/BalseiroBW15} and is commonly adopted in the literature.
-Similarly, we let $\bm p \coloneqq (p_t)_{t \in [T]}$.
-In this work, we suppose that $G$ is \emph{unknown} to the buyer, which is realistic as the highest competing bid is related to many factors that are not accessible to or even awared by the buyer.
+This work adopts the perspective of a fixed buyer.
+In each round $t \in [T]$, she obtains a personal value for the item, represented by $v_t \in [0, \vmax]$, where $\vmax$ is a constant upper bound on $v_t$.
+We denote the highest competing bid against the buyer as $p_t$, which is assumed to be i.i.d. sampled from an unknown distribution $G$ with a support of $[0, \vmax]$.
+This assumption comes from the mean-field approximation \citep{DBLP:journals/mansci/BalseiroBW15} and is commonly used in the literature.
+We use $\bm v$ to represent the buyer's value vector across $T$ rounds, i.e., $\bm v \coloneqq (v_t)_{t \in [T]}$; similarly, $\bm p \coloneqq (p_t)_{t \in [T]}$.

 We assume the buyer has a total budget of $B$ across all $T$ rounds, with the maximum average expenditure being $\rho \coloneqq B/T$ per round.
 In this paper, we suppose that $\rho \leq \vmax$ is a constant.
 This assumption comes from the practice in which the buyer is always asked to set a budget for a fixed period, with relatively fixed rounds of auctions.
-To ensure that her total payment is within the budget, in each round $t$, the buyer makes a decision $x_t \in \{0, 1\}$ after seeing the value $v_t$.
-Here, the binary choice of a buyer reflects the nature of throttling, with $x_t = 1$ representing entering the auction, and $x_t = 0$ standing for saving the budget and not entering the auction.
-After the decision, the buyer gets a revenue of $x_t r_t$ and a cost of $x_t c_t$ in this round, in which $r_t$ and $c_t$ are defined respectively as:
+In each round $t$, the buyer makes a decision $x_t \in \{0, 1\}$ based on the value $v_t$.
+The binary selection of the buyer reflects the nature of throttling, where $x_t = 1$ denotes participation in the auction, and $x_t = 0$ means saving the budget and not participating in the auction\footnote{It is required in throttling that the buyer truthfully bids.
+The motivation here is discussed in the Introduction.}.
+After the decision, the buyer receives a reward of $x_t r_t$ and incurs a cost of $x_t c_t$ in this round, where $r_t$ and $c_t$ are defined as: